0

 Adult Carpet Beetles do not eat organic fibres.
 Instead, they consume pollen and feed from garden flowers.
 Female Adults lay around 40 eggs and seek out dark, undisturbed locations to do so.

-Varied Carpet Beetle Larvae (Woolly Bears) and eggs
+Varied Carpet Beetle Larvae (Woolly Bears) and Eggs

 Wooly Bear Carpet Beetle Larvae